Are you a current or aspiring health care manager? Get trained on integrated health care management with this innovative doctoral degree program.

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

-Applicants with master's degrees in business administration, public health, nursing, counseling, health care administration and social work, among others, are encouraged to apply.
+Applicants with master's degrees in business administration, public health, nursing, counseling, behavioral health, health care administration and social work, among others, are encouraged to apply.
 Applicants must be master's degree-level professionals who are either currently employed or aspire to be employed in a clinical capacity within integrated health care.